jpasqua/MultiMon/doc/PluginGuide.md

   There are special values of the format string that begin with '#'.
 These format strings indicate that a a custom display element should be used rather than displaying the result textually.
 The current set of custom display elements are:
   * `#progress`: Display a progress bar.
 * `strokeWidth`: *Optional*.
 If supplied it specifies the size of a border to be drawn around (inside of) the bounding box.
 If not supplied, then no border will be drawn.
 * `type`: *Optional*.
 Specifies the type of the value to be displayed in the field.
-Allowed values are: `INT`, `FLOAT`, `STRING`, `BOOL`, `CLOCK`, `PB` (progress bar).
-The last two are special types:
+  * Allowed values are: `INT`, `FLOAT`, `STRING`, `BOOL`.
+  * All of the previous types refer to single values.
+There are a few pre-defined types which are composite values:
-  * `CLOCK`: No key needs to be specified.
-The value for this is the current time in the form of three values: Hour, minute, and second.
-A typical format might be `%2d:%02d`, which would display the hour and minute, or `%2d:%02d:%02d`, which would display the hour, minute, and seconds.
+      * `CLOCK`: This is a composite of three INT values representing an hour, minute, and second.
+A value of this type should be used with a format such as `%2d:%02d:%02d`, which would display the hour, minute, and seconds.
+You could also use `%2d:%02d`, which would display only the hour and minute.
-  * `STATUS`: A Status value consists of a number (often a status code) and a message.
-The form of the composite result is "code|message".
+      * `STATUS`: This composite type consists of an `INT` and a `STRING`.
+For example they might be a status code and a message.
 The associated format must have the `%s` for the message before the `%d` for the code.
 For example: `"Error %s (%d)"`.
-A value of type `STATUS` may also be used in conjunction with the `#progress` format which will display a progress bar.
+      * A value of this type may also be used in conjunction with the `#progress` format which will display a progress bar.
 * `key`: The name of a data value that should be supplied by the Plugin framework when the screen is displayed.
 Allowed values are defined by the custom Plugin code ***or*** a system value may be used (see [below]()).
 For example, a custom Plugin that reads sensor data might have a value called "stress".
 This name may be used as a key.

 <a name="sysvalues"></a>